Radial, HSR and CCL Accidents, 1874-1925

 January 28, 1917 - Hamilton, King St E & Ferguson

 In the early afternoon of Sunday January 28, 1917, HSR #435 was heading westbound on King St E when it was hit by a Grand Trunk Railway freight train that was running south along the tracks in the middle of Ferguson Ave.
 The impact derailed both the streetcar and the two locomotives at the head of the train, the first of which crashed into the railway station at King & Ferguson, causing heavy damage.
 On the streetcar the motorman and conductor were injured along with six passengers.
 The streetcar and both locomotives were repaired and returned to service.
+Full details on this collision are available here.

 December 9, 1918 - Hamilton, Hess St